an-rahulpandey/cordova-plugin-dbcopy/README.md

        location = 2; // (Disable iCloud Backup) If set will copy the database to Library/LocalDatabase.
 The database will not be synced by the iCloud Backup.
 ```
  **source** -> Source File location like /sdcard/mydb/db.db.
 Please provide a valid existing location and the dbname should be present in the path.

+ **deletedb** -> A boolean value if set to true, will delete the existing db from the local app database folder before copying the new db.
+Please provide proper boolean value true or false;

  **success** -> function will be called if the db is copied sucessfully.